Date/time features

 is an array of objects.
 If the field object (options.fieldData

-) matches all properties of any element in the array, the field will be treated as a date.
+) matches all properties of any element in the array, the field is treated as a date.
 Note that this method depends on the fields

 array being passed in the formatQuery